-Life is short!
+Life is short.
 It’s important to love what you do.
-I’m thankful to spend my days working in art studios with creative young artists and fantastic teams of teachers.
-I’ve come to believe that what you put out there is what you get back and hopefully my love for all things ‘artistic’ translates to those around me.
+I’m so thankful to spend my days working in art studios with creative young artists and fantastic teams of teachers.
+I believe that what you put out into the world is what you get back and my enthusiasm for all things artistic translates to those around me.

 They say a picture speaks a thousand words, so please take some time to look at the links on my gallery pages to see the world through my eyes.